These Trump phrases from the UN speech matter most

 Trump's prepared remarks for his speech in Saudi Arabia called for him to say "Islamist extremism" instead -- a phrase used to distinguish between the religion of more than a billion people around the world and the fundamentalist political ideology that drives terrorist groups like ISIS and al Qaeda.

-Trump's use of the phrase Tuesday was a signal to his base that the President is still behind his hardline views on terrorism -- particularly after a week during which he's wavered on other campaign promises that animated his base, like protections for certain undocumented immigrants.
+But Trump's use of the phrase Tuesday was a signal to his base that the President is still behind his hardline views on terrorism -- particularly after a week during which he's wavered on other campaign promises that animated his base, like protections for certain undocumented immigrants.

 'Rocket Man'